-Line 418.1 and 418.2 -- Other revenues that should not be reported in the contribution bases.
-Lines 418.1 and 418.2 should include all non-telecommunications service revenues on the reporting entity's books, as well as some revenues that are derived from telecommunications-related functions, but that should not be included in the universal service or other fund contribution bases.
+Line 418 -- Other revenues that should not be reported in the contribution bases.
+Line 418 should include all nontelecommunications service revenues on the reporting entity's books, as well as some revenues that are derived from telecommunications-related functions, but that should not be included in the universal service or other fund contribution bases.
 For example, information services offering a capability for generating, acquiring, storing, transforming, processing, retrieving, utilizing, or making available information via telecommunications are not included in the universal service or other fund contribution bases.
 Information services do not include any use of any such capability for the management, control, or operation of a telecommunications system or the management of a telecommunications service.
 Information services also are called enhanced services because they are offered over transmission facilities used in interstate communications and employ computer processing applications that act on the format, content, code, protocol, or similar aspects of the subscriber's transmitted information; provide the subscriber additional, different, or restructured information; or involve subscriber interaction with stored information.
 For example, call moderation and call transcription services are information services.
-These services are exempt from contribution requirements and should be reported on Lines 418.1 or 418.2.
-Lines 418.1 and 418.2 should include revenues from published directory and billing and collection services.
-Lines 418.1 and 418.2 should include revenues from the sale, lease, installation, maintenance, or insurance of customer premises equipment (CPE).
-Lines 418.1 and 418.2 should include inside wiring charges and inside wiring maintenance insurance.
-Lines 418.1 and 418.2 should include the sale or lease of transmission facilities, such as dark fiber or bare transponder capacity, that are not provided as part of a telecommunications service or as a UNE.
-Lines 418.1 and 418.2 should include pole attachment revenues.
-Lines 418.1 and 418.2 should include revenues from providing open video systems (OVS), cable leased access, and direct broadcast satellite (DBS) services.
-Lines 418.1 and 418.2 should include late payment charges and charges (penalties) imposed by the company for customer checks returned for non-payment.
-Lines 418.1 and 418.2 should include revenues from telecommunications services provided in a foreign country where the traffic does not transit the United States or where the carrier is providing service as a foreign carrier, i.e. a carrier licensed in that country.
+These services are exempt from contribution requirements and should be reported on Line 418.
+Line 418 should include revenues from published directory and billing and collection services.
+Line 418 should include revenues from the sale, lease, installation, maintenance, or insurance of customer premises equipment (CPE).
+Line 418 should include inside wiring charges and inside wiring maintenance insurance.
+Line 418 should include the sale or lease of transmission facilities, such as dark fiber or bare transponder capacity, that are not provided as part of a telecommunications service or as a UNE.
+Line 418 should include pole attachment revenues.
+Line 418 should include revenues from providing open video systems (OVS), cable leased access, and direct broadcast satellite (DBS) services.
+Line 418 should include late payment charges and charges (penalties) imposed by the company for customer checks returned for non-payment.
+Line 418 should include revenues from telecommunications services provided in a foreign country where the traffic does not transit the United States or where the carrier is providing service as a foreign carrier. i.e. a carrier licensed in that country.